ithoc-training/spring-boot-pagination/README.md

 This example set the page size to 20 (in *application.properties*).
 Furthermore, sorting is defaulted to ascending on a specific field (here *name* of entity *item*).

-The page response looks like this example:
+The page response looks like this example (note that here are only 2 items for simplicity reasons):
 ```json
 {
     "content": [